-- (ix) Absence because of illness exceeding one year, provided Union receives prior written notice. - (3) A person on the Producer's Industry Experience Roster who is called for work and is properly unavailable for work may be temporarily removed from such roster until he notifies the Producer of his availability.
-During the time the person is so temporarily removed from such roster, the Producer is not obligated to call such person. - (4) The Local Union may advise CSATF of the name of any person who has not complied with the obligations of Article 3 of this Agreement within sixty (60) days following such person's placement on the Industry Experience Roster.
+(ix) Absence because of illness exceeding one year, provided Union receives prior written notice.

+(3) A person on the Producer's Industry Experience Roster who is called for work and is properly unavailable for work may be temporarily removed from such roster until he notifies the Producer of his availability.
+During the time the person is so temporarily removed from such roster, the Producer is not obligated to call such person.

+(4) The Local Union may advise CSATF of the name of any person who has not complied with the obligations of Article 3 of this Agreement within sixty (60) days following such person's placement on the Industry Experience Roster.
 The Local Union shall also provide CSATF with documentation indicating that the employee has been given the opportunity, as required by law, to pay to the Local Union any delinquent fees and/or dues required by law.
 In such event, the person shall be deemed unavailable for employment and his name shall be removed from the Industry Experience Roster.

 In the event of a protest involving removal of a person from the Industry Experience Roster pursuant to this subparagraph (4), the provisions of Paragraph 68(d)(1)(i)(B) shall apply.
 Any problems caused by or relating to the administration of this subparagraph (4) shall be referred to IATSE President Matthew D. Loeb, or his designee, and to AMPTP President Carol A. Lombardini, or her designee, for resolution.

-(5) A person on the Industry Experience Roster who fails to successfully complete legally required industry safety training courses by a date to be mutually agreed upon by the IATSE and AMPTP, or refresher Safety Pass training and/or harassment prevention training by a date scheduled by CSATF, shall be temporarily removed from the

-Industry Experience Roster.
-The IATSE and AMPTP agree that a person must complete all required courses and/or training within six (6) months of placement on the Industry Experience Roster.
+(5) A person on the Industry Experience Roster who fails to successfully complete legally required industry safety training courses by a date to be mutually agreed upon by the IATSE and AMPTP, or refresher Safety Pass training and/or harassment prevention training by a date scheduled by CSATF, shall be temporarily removed from the Industry Experience Roster.
+The IATSE and AMPTP agree that, prior to November 21, 2021, a person must complete all required courses and/or training within six (6) months.
+On or after November 21, 2021, a person must complete all required online courses and/or training within ninety (90) days of placement on the Industry Experience Roster and all other required courses and/or training within six (6) months of placement on the Industry Experience Roster.